 4) Kids: more self-directed, more distracted, more emotionally loaded

-Kids were the most nuanced stakeholder — because their behavior looks contradictory unless you separate intent from environment.
+Kids were the most nuanced stakeholder - because their behavior looks contradictory.

 More career-aware (but trend-driven)